asoplata/gh-testbench/conda-packaging/README.md

 where `<package-name>` is either `hnn-core-all` or `hnn-core`.

-# Details and caveats for building:
+# Details and caveats for building

 Let's walk through what's going on if you're using `./hnn-core-all/01-build-pkg.sh` to try to build the more complex package, `hnn-core-all`.